 Mrs Bentzien

-Autumn Term Information
+Summer Term Information 2025

 My name is Mrs Bentzien and I am the year 2 class teacher.
 I am also the school SENDco (Special Educational Needs and Disabilities Co-ordinator), Senior Mental Health Lead, Computing subject lead and KS1 lead.